RareSkills/blog/how-does-tornado-cash-work/how-does-tornado-cash-work.md

 - The Merkle Tree starts off as a tree where all the leaves are `hash(bytes32(0))`.
 - As deposits are made, the left-most unused leaf is overwritten with the commitment hash.
 Deposits are added to the leaves in a "left to right" manner.
 - Once a deposit is made into the Merkle Tree, it cannot be removed.
 - With every new deposit, a new root is stored.
-Tornado cash calls this a "Merkle Tree with history."
-So Tornado cash really stores an array of Merkle roots, not a single one.
+Tornado Cash calls this a "Merkle Tree with history."
+So Tornado Cash really stores an array of Merkle roots, not a single one.
 Obviously, the Merkle root changes as members are added.

 Now we have a problem: building a Merkle Tree with `2^32 - 1` leaves on-chain is going to run out of gas.
 Just computing the first level will require over 4 million iterations, which obviously won’t work.